projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

    native APs (application processor).
 Each AP will initialize its own memory and interrupts, notifies the BSP on completion and enter the default idle loop.

+-  **Shell Init:** Start a command shell for HV accessible via the UART.

 Symbols in the hypervisor are placed with an assumed base address, but the bootloader may not place the hypervisor at that specified base.
 In